zonxa/seal/docs/ExamplePatterns.md

 ### Variation - Pre-signed URLs

-Apply similar time-based logic to gate a specific Walrus blob behind a time-limited, bearer link.
-Encrypt once (optionally bind the blob ID in the key ID), include an expiry in the link, and let the policy authorize decryptions only before the deadline and not after.
-This enables limited-time downloads without per-user setup or re-encryption.
+Apply the same time-based logic to gate a specific Walrus blob behind a time-limited link that expires.
+Encrypt once (optionally bind the blob ID in the key ID), include an expiry parameter, and let the policy authorize decrypts only before the deadline, not after.
+To emulate cloud “signed URLs” more closely, combine the time check with an access rule (for example, a [allowlist](#allowlist) or [subscription](#subscription) check).

+This section covers access control, not link generation.
+You can generate and distribute the URL off-chain, or add a helper function in the same access policy package to produce/validate link parameters if you prefer to keep it on-chain.
+This enables limited-time downloads without re-encrypting content or managing per-user copies.

 ## Secure voting